 The developments' site is a currently vacant lot at the northeast corner of 14th and Commercial Streets in the East Village neighborhood of the Downtown Community Plan (Attachment 2 - Site Maps).
-The 14C VHHP development is proposed to provide 80 affordable rental housing units and one manager's unit, including studios and one-bedroom units.
-The apartments will range from 350 square feet for studios to 570 square feet for one-bedroom units.
+The 14th and Commercial development is proposed to provide 323 affordable rental housing units and three managers' units, including studios, one-bedroom units, and two-bedroom units.
+The apartments will range from 350 square feet for studios to 830 square feet for two-bedroom units.
 Site amenities will include: approximately 1,000 square feet of community rooms on each of the residential floors, eight community kitchens, laundry facilities, and bicycle parking.
 Level two will have recreational activities, fitness, and multipurpose rooms.
-There will include: 24-hour on-site security guard service, building entry access controls, entry door deadbolt locks, on-site tenant services staff, and monitored security cameras.
+There will be a second-floor courtyard, a third-floor outdoor gathering area, and a tot lot.
+Level eight will have an exterior smoking area, a dog run area, and a community garden.
+Security features will include: 24-hour on-site security guard service, building entry access controls, entry door deadbolt locks, on-site tenant services staff, and monitored security cameras.
 Unit amenities will include: a kitchenette, cabinets, microwave oven, refrigerator, and a private bathroom.
-For 14C VHHP, approximately 2,760 square feet of commercial space is proposed, which will house on-site property management, social service staff, and resident-related amenity spaces.
-However, neither the Housing Commission's loan funds nor the Multifamily Housing Revenue Bond proceeds can be used for commercial space financing nor for furnishings.
+For 14th and Commercial, approximately 12,240 square feet of commercial space is proposed, which will house on-site property management, social service staff, and resident-related amenity spaces.
+However, neither the Housing Commission's loan funds, nor the Multifamily Housing Revenue Bond proceeds, can be used for commercial space financing nor for furnishings.